Porcelain Veneers from Design to Finish

 https://images.app.goo.gl/9g9YTGTKEUc93W3v8

-We prepare veneers with an “014” or an “016” chamfer diamond.
-We use a football diamond for incisal reduction.
-For any bleeding at the gum line, we use traxodent – a product from Premier, a clay that absorbs salivary fluid and has aluminum chloride inside to stop bleeding.
-We also used Astringedent from Ultradent, which can literally stop bleeding on an artery.
-The margins of the veneer preparation get finished at 10-20 thousand RPM with an electric handpiece.
-Dr. Hawryluk will position the veneer on your tooth to study its fit and color, often removing and trimming the veneer to attain the proper fit before definitively luting it to your tooth.
+For incisal reduction, we prepare veneers using an “014” or “016” chamfer and a football diamond.
+For any bleeding at the gum line, a product that absorbs salivary fluid and contains aluminum chloride to stop bleeding.
+We finish the margins of the veneer preparation at 10-20 thousand RPM with an electric handpiece.
+Dr. Hawryluk then positions the veneer on your tooth to study its fit and color, often removing and trimming it to achieve the proper fit before permanently luting it to your tooth.
 We can modify the veneer hue with the shade of cement.

 https://images.app.goo.gl/Ux998tbUUsoKvAsNA

-Before Dr. Hawryluk cements veneers, Dr. Hawryluk cleans their “intaglio” surface as salivary contaminants are on them after trying them in.
-The two main types of veneers are zirconia and lithium disilicate.
-The protocol for cementation differs.
-However, the first step is using Zir-Clean – a cleanser for zirconia and lithium disilicate.
-Next, we prime the “intaglio” surface.
-The primer for lithium disilicate is silane, and there is a special primer for zirconia.
-One zirconia primer we use is z-prime.
-Silane enhances the ability of lithium disilicate to bond to adhesive resin cement.
-Resin-based cement will not bond to zirconia phosphate- this is why Dr. Hawryluk must place a primer to get true adhesion.
-Finally, we clean the tooth’s surface with a 2% chlorhexidine digluconate solution.
-One of our main dental cement for veneers is cured choice 2, Bisco corporations resin cement.
-The advantage is it’s a light-cured cement instead of a duel cured, which gives us time to put the veneer in its precise position.
-After proper positioning, we will shine a curing beam to activate chemicals in the cement, causing it to harden fast.
-The last steps involve removing any extra cement, studying your bite, and completing any required adjustments.
-Feel free to bring any of your friends and family members to your veneer insertion appointment to get their feedback on the esthetics.
+Before cementing veneers, Dr. Hawryluk cleans their “intaglio” surface to remove salivary contaminants.
+The two main types of veneers are zirconia and lithium disilicate, each requiring a different cementation protocol.
+We use Zir-Clean, a cleanser for zirconia and lithium disilicate, then prime the “intaglio” surface.
+The primer for lithium disilicate is silane, while zirconia requires a particular primer like z-prime.
+Silane enhances the bonding ability of lithium disilicate to adhesive resin cement.
+Resin-based cement will not bond to zirconia phosphate, necessitating a primer for proper adhesion.
+We then clean the tooth’s surface with a 2% chlorhexidine digluconate solution.
+Our dental cement is a light-cured resin cement that allows precise positioning of the veneer.
+After proper positioning, we use a curing light to activate the cement, causing it to harden quickly.
+The final steps involve removing excess cement, checking your bite, and making necessary adjustments.
+Feel free to bring friends or family to your veneer insertion appointment for their feedback on the esthetics.

 Veneer